 Any student wishing to retake a failed course is required to repeat all courses/blocks in the semester.
-Students who are allowed to repeat coursework must also enroll in the Essential Lifelong Learning Skills (ELLS) remedial course.
+Students who are allowed to repeat coursework must also enroll in the ELLS remedial course.
 Upon successfully completing all courses with passing grades, students may progress to the next semester.

 Tuition Refund Policy for Withdrawals and Approved Absences

 Tuition policies are administered in accordance with federal guidelines.

 A withdrawal occurs when a student’s enrollment is permanently discontinued or, in some cases, even temporarily interrupted (see below for further information on AA).
 An official withdrawal occurs when the student notifies the Associate Dean of Student Affairs or their designee and the Office of the Registrar in writing; an unofficial withdrawal occurs when the student does not give written notification.
 For financial aid and tuition purposes an AA is treated as a temporary withdrawal.

 The effective date of withdrawal is normally the student’s last academically related event.
 When a student withdraws, RUSM assesses tuition based on the period he or she attended, and in correspondence with federal loan entitlement regulations.
 These are as follows:

 Tuition Policy During Approved Absences and Temporary Withdrawn

-An AA may be authorized in limited circumstances (see Absences, Withdrawals and Deferrals).
+An AA may be authorized in limited circumstances (see Absences, Withdrawals and Deferrals section).
 For financial aid purposes and tuition adjustments, an AA is considered the same as a temporary withdrawal.
 Requesting and receiving an AA will have an impact on your obligation to repay tuition and student loans.
 For purposes of student loan deferment, an AA is the same as a withdrawal, and loans will go into repayment status as of the last academically related event.

 A student who begins an AA during a semester and sets a return date at the beginning of the next semester will be reported as “not enrolled” to all lenders.
 However, the student is not required to reapply for admission to RUSM following such an AA.